dukeboard/dukeboard.github.io/practices/level0/DOC.md

 ---------------
 ### Get the current model
 To create the chat application we will use two instances of an existing component.
 To be able to create an instance, we first need to complete the library of available components.
 To do so in the Editor,
-`Model / Load Kevoree Library / JAVA / ORG.KEVORE.{replace by libname}`
+`Model / Load Kevoree Library / JAVA / ORG.KEVOREE.{replace by libname}`
-And select the defaultChannels and ToyComponents.
+And select the *Channels* and *Toys*.
 The library of available components, on the left, should fill up with additional components from these libraries.

 ### Add two instances
 Drag&Drop a component called ”ToyConsole”, two times, from the library to the `node0`.
 Doing that, you will create two instances of the ToyConsole component type in the model we previously got from the runtime.
 The actual creation of ToyConsole instances is made by the runtime, in order to fit the new model it receives.
 Click on the node, and hit the `Push` button at the bottom of the node property windows that shows-up.